bren-m/Chucklebot/README.md

 # Chucklebot

-A bot for Cisco Spark that generates random Chuck Norris jokes
+A bot for Cisco Spark that generates random Chuck Norris jokes.
+The code is written for AWS Lambda